 - Bachelor’s Degree or equivalent experience required

-- 7+ years of relevant work experience required
+- 5+ years of related experience required

 Additional Qualifications and Skills